ndegheselle/blog.degheselle.fr/_posts_WIP/Authentification-why-how.md

 tags: web
 ---

+A small post about how to design an authentification system.
+I will focus more on why things should be done than how technically they should be implemented, since once you understand the ins and outs you can adapt to almost any plateform.

+## Why authentification

+Before designing something you should understand accuratly why it is intended to do.
+An authentification system is used between a service and a user (which can be an human or an other computer).
+- Service an inside (public information) and an outside (private information)
+- Authentification is the door between the inside and the outside
+- Service can have a window making the inside visible from the outside without the outside being able to modify what is inside.

+- Security system is a wall
+    - Authentification is a door
+        - Link between somone in particular outside and something inside

+##

 What is auth used for :

 - Authentification is what make the difference between something public and private